-We’re entering the era of 5G, and while it hasn’t necessarily brought about the mobile revolution some expected, it could well do so in the next few years.
-The current 5G is better than 4G, but only delivers minimal improvements to download speeds, but eventually, it should dramatically improve download speeds, nearly eliminate latency, and reduce congestion on mobile networks.
+We’ve entered the era of 5G, and while it hasn’t necessarily brought about the mobile revolution some expected, it could well do so in the next few years.
+The current 5G is better than 4G, but only delivers minimal improvements to download speeds — unless you live in a major city like NYC.
+However, eventually, it should dramatically improve download speeds, nearly eliminate latency, and reduce congestion on mobile networks.

 In other words, 5G is going to give your Wi-Fi connection a run for its money.